wdv4758h/pypy-extradoc/blog/draft/io-improvements.rst

 XXXX

-The second branch was done by Gregor Wegberg for his master thesis and finished by Maciej Fijalkowski and Armin Rigo.
+The second branch was done by Gregor Wegberg for his master thesis and finished by Maciej Fijałkowski and Armin Rigo.
 Because of the way it works, the PyPy GC from time to time moves the objects in memory, meaning that their address can change.
 Therefore, if you want to pass pointers to some external C function (for example, write(2) or read(2)), you need to ensure that the objects they are